-The national average repair cost for washing machines ranges from $50 to $180, depending on labor costs, the brand of washing machine, the problem the technician needs to fix, and the cost of any replacement parts.
+On average, washing machine repairs cost $50-$180, depending on labor rates, the brand of the washing machine, the problem the technician needs to fix and the cost of any replacement parts.

 Washers are big, complex, and often very heavy appliances.
 If you're handy with tools, you may be able to make simple repairs yourself, but for most cases, washing machine repairs generally aren't a good DIY project.
 Professional appliance repairmen have the proper training, experience, and skills to do this type of work and do it well.
 Before you hire an appliance repair specialist, get an estimate on how much it will cost with this guide.